lucifer00123/Handbot/README.md

 H key (Steal) is used to steal Baron and Dragon

 .
 You can open and close the menu with the F1 or SHIFT key and make your settings.

+Download is in the release to ur right have fun